Luxation of the joint between the shoulder blade and the collarbone – Step 2

 10 minutes of each training session

-Stand with your hands together behind your back.
-Bring your shoulder blades together (imagine holding a pencil between your shoulder blades).
+Stand with your hands clasped behind your back.
+Bring your shoulder blades together (imagine you are holding a pencil between them).
 Hold the position for 10 seconds.
 Relax for 10 seconds.

 Sit on a chair.
-Hold your hands with the backs of your hands against your lower back.
-Press your elbows forwards and inwards so that the muscles at the back of the shoulder joint are increasingly stretched.
+Place your hands with the backs of your hands against the lower part of your lower back.
+Push your elbows forwards and inwards so that you feel a gradual stretch in the muscles at the back of your shoulder joint.
 Hold the stretch for 20 seconds.
-Then push your elbows backwards so that the muscles in front of the shoulder joint are increasingly stretched.
+Then push your elbows back so that you feel a gradual stretch in the muscles at the front of the shoulder joint.
 Hold the stretch for 20 seconds.

 Strength